Periodic Pitman transforms and jointly invariant measures: Algebraic structure of maps, and proof of Proposition and Theorem

 Let $N \le \ell \le 2N -2$.
 Using \eqref{406}, observe that \be \ee where in the last line, we shifted the index $j$.
 Observe \eqref{407} is a rearranging of terms; it also holds if we replace $Y$ with $Y'$.
 Since $Y_i = Y_{i+N}$ for $i \in \Z_N$, \be \ee where the last equality follows by the first two equalities with $Y'$ in place of $Y$.
 Furthermore, we observe that $2N - 2 - \ell \le N-1$, so by Item \ref{itm:sl}, we obtain \be \ee Then, by \eqref{408} and \eqref{409}, and applying \eqref{407} to both $Y$ and $Y'$, we obtain

 \end{proof}

 We obtain the following as a corollary of Corollary \ref{cor:DR_bijection} and Proposition \ref{prop:full_intertwine}.
 It shows how we may write a permutation of the output of $\D^{N,k}$ as the output of $\D^{N,k}$ for a different choice of inputs.
-In particular, applying the bijection from Corollary \ref{cor:DR_bijection} to and reversing the order of the input in slots $m-1$ and $m$ results in permuting the output in those slots.
+In particular, if we apply the bijection from Corollary \ref{cor:DR_bijection} to the input in slots $m-1$ and $m$, then reverse the order of these inputs, this results in permuting the output in those slots.
 See Figure \ref{fig:k4intertwining} for a graphical depiction of this result. \begin{corollary} Let $N \ge 1$, $k \ge 2$, and $(\mbf X_1,\ldots,\mbf X_k) \in (\R^{\Z_N})^k$, and define

 Then, for any $1 \le m \le k$,

 \end{corollary} \begin{proof} To ease the notation, define $\mbf X_{m-1}' = D^{N,2}(\mbf X_{m-1},\mbf X_m)$, and $\mbf X_m' = T^{N,2}(\mbf X_{m-1},\mbf X_m)$.
 For $r \notin \{m-1,m\}$, set $\mbf X_r' = \mbf X_r$ and define $(\mbf U_1',\ldots,\mbf U_k') = \D^{N,k}(\mbf X_1',\ldots,\mbf X_k')$.
 We wish to prove that $\mbf U_r = \mbf U_r'$ for $r \notin \{m-1,m\}$, $\mbf U_{m-1}' = \mbf U_m$, and $\mbf U_m' = \mbf U_{m-1}$.
 We break this up into three cases: